Sue Ion: Early life and education

 Born on 3 February 1955 in Cumbria, she is the daughter of Lawrence James Burrows, a planning officer for British Rail, and Doris Burrows (née Cherry), a secretary.

 Ion was educated at Penwortham Girls Grammar School near Preston, Lancashire in the same year as Nancy Rothwell.
 As a young student, she enjoyed science, which her parents encouraged by letting her do chemistry experiments in the family's kitchen.

-At school, she took a leadership role as Head Girl from 1972 to 1973 and deputy leader of the orchestra.
+At school, she took a leadership role as head girl from 1972 to 1973 and deputy leader of the orchestra.
 At 16, Ion won a book on atomic energy as a prize for her O-levels in science, which helped inspire her enthusiasm for the topic.
 She recalled, "When I was in school ... it was quite different.
 You were given every encouragement possible to do science subjects if you were interested in them".

-Ion went on to study Materials Science at Imperial College London, where she gained a first-class honours degree in 1976, and subsequently a PhD in Metallurgy and Materials Science in 1979, supervised by F.J.
+Ion went on to study Materials Science at Imperial College London, where she gained a first-class honours degree in 1976, and subsequently a PhD degree in Metallurgy and Materials Science in 1979, supervised by F.J.
 Humphreys and S.H.
 White.

 She taught in an inner-city school in London while completing her doctorate and used supplies from the college laboratories in her lessons to help students become enthusiastic about the industry.
-"Where there is no vision ... the people perish", she says.
+"Where there is no vision ... the people perish," she says.